Reproduction Hub

 7-Day vs. 7n7: when each one makes sense

 The 7-Day protocol is the shorter, simpler option.
-It works well when the recipient herd is well-managed, known to be cycling, and in good body condition going into synchronization.
+It works well across most programs.
 For producers running tight schedules, the shorter window (17 days for ET, 10 days for AI) reduces the time cattle are under active management.

 The 7n7 adds seven days of progestin exposure before the first GnRH.
 The advantage shows up most clearly in herds where cycling status is less certain — cows that may be in anestrus, early post-partum cows that have not yet resumed cycling, or herds where the nutritional plane has been inconsistent.
 The extended CIDR window helps bring non-cycling cows into synchrony that the 7-Day would miss entirely.